Dishanthskumar/Skin-cancer-detection/README.md

 skin cancer from melanoma.
+A model-driven architecture incorporating deep learning algorithms has been employed to develop enhanced models for skin cancer prediction.\
+The model
-A model-driven architecture incorporating deep learning algorithms has been employed to develop enhanced models for skin cancer prediction.
-The study showcases the process of constructing these models and their application in accurately classifying dermal cell images.
-The model proposed by us has been trained and tested over 3297 different images of both malignant and benign lesions chosen from the ISIC Archive.
-We achieved an accuracy of 86% and to enhance comprehension, our research findings are conveyed through visual representations such as graphs, tables, and pictorial illustration
+proposed by us has been trained and tested over 3297 different images of both malignant and benign lesions chosen from the ISIC Archive.